Stormwater Management

 STORMWATER MANAGEMENT PERMITS FOR LEVEL 3 AND LEVEL 4 PROJECTS

 The stormwater management requirements for Level 3 and Level 4 projects are very complex and may require review by the Pennsylvania Department of Environmental Protection (DEP).
 The Borough has not created a specific application form tailored to the requirements of these larger projects.
 Instead, the all-purpose Form included in Appendix B of the Stormwater Management Ordinance and detailed instructions included in the Ordinance must be used.
 Persons wanting to undertake a project of this magnitude may want to consult with a qualified professional to assure compliance with the stormwater management requirements.
 Level 3 and 4 permit applications are reviewed by the Borough Engineer.
-Click on the Borough Administration menu found under the Home menu above for information about the current Borough Engineer.
-The Level 3 permit application fee is $100.00 plus review fees charged by the Borough Engineer, and the Level 4 permit application fee is $500.00 plus review fees charged by the Borough Engineer.
+Application fees will vary based on the complexity of the project.